Hardware Compliance: 101

 Why regions/countries are important?
 Why not one standard for all regions?

 There are few main countries that have their own standard bodies and standards that they follow.
 For example, USA follows UL, ANSI standards, while EU follows IEC, ISO, and other standards.
-It would be nice if all requirements would be in one standard.
-But, standards are hard to make and update.
-Adding something to a standard which will not help anyone in any way is a futile effort.
-So, different standards have been written.
+It would be nice if all requirements would be in one single standard.
+But, standards are hard to write and update as the industry advances every few years.
+Adding something to a standard which help one group of people or countries, and not the others, is not the best way to write standards.
+Imagine you have 500 page standard which has all requirements from all around the world, and another standard which is 50 pages only for USA.
+Which one would you like to read and follow ?
+So, different standards have been written for different region based on regional requirements.

-There are other bodies and standards in Indian Standard (IS) in India mostly harmonized with IEC, Guobiao Standards (GB) in China and Japanese Industrial Standard (JIS) in Japan.
-One must assess the regional standards and requirements as well if you plan to sell in those markets.
+There are other bodies and standards like Indian Standard (IS) in India mostly harmonized with IEC, Guobiao Standards (GB) in China and Japanese Industrial Standard (JIS) in Japan.
+One must assess the regional standards and requirements if you plan to sell in those markets.

 Harmonized standard